Table of Contents

 Overview of Toxicity of Cholinomimetic Activators

-- Poisoning with these agents presents with signs of muscarinic excess such as nausea, vomiting, excessive salivation, excessive perspiration, diarrhea, urinary urgency, bronchospasm, flushing, etc. (Recollect pharmacological actions of these agents.)
+- Poisoning with organophosphates presents with signs of muscarinic excess such as nausea, vomiting, excessive salivation, excessive perspiration, diarrhea, urinary urgency, bronchospasm, flushing, etc.

 - Miosis (or even pin-point pupils) is a very important clinical sign to suspect poisoning with cholinomimetics.